-4.10 CENTRAL COAST COHO (AREA F)
+4.14 CENTRAL COAST COHO (AREA F)

-Central Coast Coho (Area F) Included in Final IFMP 2016 2016: Implemented Status (Implemented/ 2017: Implemented Developing) 2018: Implemented Allocation Limited effort, risk based fishery.
+Central Coast Coho (Area F) Included in Final IFMP 2016 2016: Implemented 2017: Implemented Status (Implemented/ 2018: Implemented Developing) 2019: Implemented Allocation Limited effort, risk based fishery.
 Location Area 6, 7, 8 As in previous years, approval for 4, 3 and 2 vessels in Areas 6, 7, and 8 respectively in consideration of increased potential to Size encounter stocks of concern in areas further south.
 Catch Monitoring (Key Limited number of catch validation/landing sites; 100% Elements) monitoring; logbook or e-log entry for each day of fishing Communication in-season would be via the local harvest Communication committee reps established pre-season.
-Further Information Peter Katinic - DFO Fisheries Manager
+Further Information Patrick Fairweather - DFO Fisheries Manager

-4.11 BULKLEY RIVER COHO (WET'SUWET'SEN FIRST NATION)
+4.15 BULKLEY RIVER COHO (WET'SUWET'SEN FIRST NATION)

-Bulkley River Coho (Wet'suwet'en First Nation) Included in Final IFMP 2018 Status (Implemented/ 2018: Insufficient returns Developing)
+Bulkley River Coho (Wet'suwet'en First Nation) Included in Final IFMP 2018

-Allocation ~1000-2000 pieces.
+Status (Implemented/ Developing) 2018: Insufficient returns 2019: Not implemented Allocation ~1000-2000 pieces.
 Coho are not managed to a TAC in Area A&C fisheries, but are retained as bycatch when abundance permits.
 The Bulkley River Coho demo will follow similar guidelines.
 Location 4 Size Within existing Wet'suwet'en Moricetown Canyon Pink ESSR fishery, with gear types including beach seine and dip net.
 Catch Monitoring (Key Elements) 100% catch validation at designated landing sites; all non-target salmon caught (released and kept) accounted for by fishing site.
-Wet'suwet'en managers will provide weekly in-season updates on numbers of each species caught, sold, retained, and released by Communication fishing site.
+Communication Wet'suwet'en managers will provide weekly in-season updates on numbers of each species caught, sold, retained, and released by fishing site.
 Further Information Jennifer Gordon - DFO Fisheries Manager

 ^{}Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
-In 2018 shares were based on 24 Area B, 16 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.
+In 2020 shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.

-4.12 COWICHAN CHUM (COWICHAN TRIBES)
+4.16 COWICHAN CHUM (COWICHAN TRIBES)

-Cowichan Terminal Chum (Cowichan Tribes) Included in Final IFMP 2016 2016: Implemented Status (Implemented/ 2017: Implemented Developing) 2018: Implemented Allocation 13% of Southern Inside Chum.
+Cowichan Terminal Chum (Cowichan Tribes) Included in Final IFMP 2016 2016: Implemented 2017: Implemented Status (Implemented/ 2018: Implemented Developing) 2019: Not Implemented Allocation 13.41% of Southern Inside Chum.
 Location A portion of 18-6, a portion of 18-7, a portion of 18-8.
 1- 2 seines or 3-5 gillnet vessels.
 Final number based on the number Size of fish to be harvested.
 Catch Monitoring (Key At-sea observer; mandatory landing site; 100% at-sea coverage; Elements) monitoring plan, in-season reporting A Cowichan Tribes Fisheries demonstration fishery manager will be identified and will be responsible for the coordination of the Cowichan fishery and will be the primary contact for all Communication communication with DFO and fishers.
 Further Information Terry Palfrey - DFO Fisheries Manager

 ^{}Shares change annually based the respective gear shares for the production Area and licences in DFO Inventory.
-In 2018 shares were based on 24 Area B, 16 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.
+In 2020 shares were based on 24 Area B, 18 Area D, 68 Area E, and 19 Area H licences in the DFO Inventory.

-4.13 GOLDSTREAM CHUM (SAANICH TRIBES)
+4.17 GOLDSTREAM CHUM (SAANICH TRIBES)